Hantsweb voice and tone

 If it is a complete hour, don't add zeros at the end, eg use 8am not 8:00am

-Use midday rather than 12 noon or 12pm
+Use midday or midnight rather than 12 noon or 12pm

 For time or date periods, use 'from' and ‘to’ instead of a dash or slash, eg 7:30am to 5pm.
 This is quicker to read than a dash, and it’s easier for screen readers.

 Always explain what your date range represents, eg ‘tax year 2013 to 2014’ or ‘September 2013 to July 2014’.
 Date ranges can be the academic year, calendar year or tax year.
 This is why date ranges must be very clear.

 If you’re comparing statistics from 2 different tax or financial years, use ‘Comparing the financial year ending 2011 and that ending 2012, there was a 9% decrease’.

 Another example of a time period would be 6 hours 30 minutes.